 - 7AATC707 Intellectual History of the Contemporary Muslim World

 Carool Kersten is a regular media commentator on current affairs and developments in the Muslim world.
 In recognition of these contributions, he was given the King’s Award for Media Personality of the Year 2015.
-He makes frequently appearances on Aljazeera and has also been interviewed by the BBC, Channel 4, Islam Channel, TV and radio stations from Australia, Brasil, China, Colombia, France, the Netherlands, Russia, Singapore, South Korea and the United States, as well as print media and wire services, including Associated Press, Financial Times, The Independent, New York Times, Time Magazine, The Sunday Times, The Times of London, and Le Point.
-In addition he is a consultant for the BBC for the development of online content on subjects related to Islam.
+He makes frequent appearances on Aljazeera and has also been interviewed by the BBC, Channel 4, Islam Channel, TV and radio stations from Australia, Brasil, China, Colombia, France, the Netherlands, Russia, Singapore, South Korea and the United States, as well as print media and wire services, including Associated Press, Financial Times, The Independent, New York Times, Time Magazine, The Sunday Times, The Times of London, and Le Point.
+In addition he has been a consultant for the BBC for the development of online content on subjects related to Islam.

-Carool Kersten maintains a blog called Critical Muslims.
+He also maintains a blog called Critical Muslims.